 Regan loves animals (still hoping for a pet goat one day), enjoys traveling to see her sisters and her ever expanding pack of nieces and nephews, as well as hiking, kayaking and running.

-You can also find Regan traversing the southeast at horse shows and visiting barns in her new responsibilities as a territory sales representative for CWD Sellier.
+You can also find Regan traversing the southeast at horse shows and visiting barns in her role as a territory sales representative for CWD Sellier.
 New saddle anyone?

 Chelsea (Sundius) Roche began horse showing at age five at Our Farm, Lansdale, Pennsylvania and has never looked back.
 She competed in local and USEF rated shows across the southeast as a child and later as a young adult she rode and worked her way through the University of Kentucky (B.S.
 Marketing) as a professional riding for hunter/jumper trainers, starting yearlings at the thoroughbred farms and showing them on the line at the Keeneland sales.